Adaptive Descent Controller

 The figure below illustrates how the controller switches between descent modes depending on the brake ratio during the landing trajectory.

-- Energy-based descent planning
+- Energy-based target descent velocity generation

 - Adaptive gain scheduling